Devyanshkumarshah/CarAccedentDetectionSystem/README.md

 Vibration Sensor to Arduino Uno:
       .
 VCC to 5V pin.
       .
 GND to GND pin.
       .
-Signal to digital pin 5.
+Signal to Analoge pin A0   // to read the data in analoge signal, Here we are using PWM.

 Display Board to Arduino Uno:
       .
 VCC to 5V pin.